crimsonmagick/gradle-cmake-plugin/README.md

 # gradle-cmake-plugin
 This plugin allows to configure and build using CMake.

-This plugin should work as documented, but is in an early development phase.
-If you have requests or find bugs, please create an issue.

 ## Prerequisites

 * `CMake` installed on the system.
 Available [here](https://www.cmake.org "CMake Homepage").